mara/mara-db/README.md

 &nbsp;

-## Visualization of (PostgreSQL) database schemas
+## Visualization of (PostgreSQL, MySQL, SQL Server) database schemas

-[mara_db/views.py](mara_db/views.py) contains a schema visualization for all configured databases using graphviz (currently PostgreSQL only).
+[mara_db/views.py](mara_db/views.py) contains a schema visualization for all configured databases using graphviz (currently PostgreSQL, Mysql and SQL Server only).
 It basically show tables of selected schemas together with the foreign key relations between them.

 ![Schema visualization](docs/schema-visualization.png)